Category Archives: Tongue in Cheek

 And, more fun with Photoshop…

-UPDATE 3/10/22: Because the image in this post was ripped off by right wing disinformation posters on social media and used as a fake news meme… I need to give readers the full truth.
+UPDATE 3/10/22: Because the image in this post was ripped off by disinformation posters on social media and used as a fake news meme… I need to give readers the full truth.
 (Sadly, it does kind of wreck the original April Fool’s joke, but here we are.)

 In early 2011 I was in Death Valley to make photographs.
 I passed by this gas station at Furnace Creek, which is known for having some of the highest posted gas prices in the country.
-(Smart visitors get their gas for much less at nearby Stovepipe Wells or to the east of the park in Nevada, with it is way cheaper.)
+(Smart visitors get their gas for much less at nearby Stovepipe Wells or to the east of the park in Nevada, where it is way cheaper.)

-For several years I had been doing an April Fool’s Day post with some preposterous story.
+For several years I had been doing an April Fool’s Day post that includes some preposterous story.
 (See links in the story below.)
 It occurred to me that I could do one this year (2011) by photographing the sign and Photoshopping preposterous gas prices in place of the actual prices.
 I don’t actually recall the real prices at the time, but they were probably in the $3-something range.
 So I pulled over and made an iPhone snap of the sign.
 (Some wonder: Did I buy gas here.
 Are you crazy!
 No!
 See the previous paragraph.
 And, no, I do not own a Hummer. ;-)

 Conveniently, the “6” on the price for “Supreme” was easy to invert, so I used it to create a “9” that I photoshopped in for the dollar amount.
 And on April Fool’s Day 2011 I posted the image and the text you’ll find lower on this page.
 There were several obvious hints in the story about its April Fool’s Day trickery, though I did manage to fool a few folks.